lizhanmit/learning-notes/python-data-science-libraries-note/python-data-science-libraries-note.md

 # set max number of rows to display as 5 when showing DataFrame
 pd.set_option('display.max_rows', 5)

 # set max number of columns to display as 5 when showing DataFrame
 pd.set_option('display.max_columns', 5)

+# display all columns when showing DataFrame
+pd.set_option('display.max_columns', None)

+# do not hide content of columns even if it is too long when showing DataFrame
+pd.set_option('display.max_colwidth', -1)
 ```